CenturyLinkCloud/PublicKB/Marketplace/Providers/getting-started-guide-marketplace-ecosystem-provider-portal.md

 This is a sample of the customer view of your Company Information on the Marketplace:

 ![EPP](../../images/EPPnew.png)

+### Remit Address

+You will need to provide the remit address information for your company so that CenturyLink can remunerate payments for Marketplace subscriptions.

 ### Marketplace Provider Agreement (MPA)